lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

-We want free and open source software applications under certain licenses to be able to use the GPL-licensed MySQL Connector/J (specified GPL-licensed MySQL client libraries) despite the fact that not all such FOSS licenses are compatible with version 2 of the GNU General Public License.
+We want free and open source software applications under certain licenses to be able to use the GPL-licensed MySQL Connector/J (specified GPL-licensed MySQL client libraries) despite the fact that not projectsAndUsers such FOSS licenses are compatible with version 2 of the GNU General Public License.
 Therefore there are special exceptions to the terms and conditions of the GPLv2 as applied to these client libraries,